MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-list-manager.md

    The path within a domain can require a different compatibility mode from the domain itself.
 For example, the domain might look fine in the default IE11 browser, but the path might have problems and require the use of Enterprise Mode.
 If you added the domain previously, your original compatibility choice is still selected.
 However, if the domain is new, **IE8 Enterprise Mode** is automatically selected.

-   Enterprise Mode takes precedence over document modes, so sites that are already included in the Enterprise Mode site list won’t be affected by this update and will continue to load in Enterprise Mode, as usual.
+   Enterprise Mode takes precedence over document modes, so sites that are already included in the Enterprise Mode site list won’t be affected by this update.
+These sites will continue to load in Enterprise Mode.
 For more specific information about using document modes, see [Fix web compatibility issues using document modes and the Enterprise Mode site list](/internet-explorer/ie11-deploy-guide/fix-compat-issues-with-doc-modes-and-enterprise-mode-site-list).

 5. The **Allow Redirect** checkbox applies to the treatment of server-side redirects.
 If you check this box, server-side redirects will open in the browser specified by the open-in tag.
-For more information, see [here](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#updated-schema-attributes).
+For more information, see [the updated schema attributes](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#updated-schema-attributes).
 6. Type any comments about the website into the **Comment** box.
 Administrators can only see comments while they’re in this tool and these comments are retained in the site list xml.
 7. Select **Add** to add the site to your site list.